 “Purcy,” I said, and her ears perked up in surprise, as if I’d just performed the most spectacular trick by guessing her name.
 The two of us barely made it thirty yards before a pallet-wood floor gave way under our feet.
 It had clearly been stacked in such a way as to hide the hole underneath, through which we tumbled.
 Which way we fell, I couldn’t say, for my head was spinning and I lost all sense of direction.
 I remember only confusion followed by the ringing of cowbells and a hard splash.
 I surfaced and took a deep breath.
 We had landed in a pool that filled the irregular base of a large, vaguely dome-shaped space, although no two sides of it were the least bit symmetrical.
 Light fell from a single round shaft at the top, which suggested an exit to the surface—a vent of some kind to equilibrate pressure between the sewer and the atmosphere above—although there was no way to reach it.
 The opening was at least twenty feet above the surface of the water.

 The rest of the room was almost LEGOlike, made of various block protrusions and concrete platforms of different heights.
 Water dribbled from small open pipes.
 Larger ones zigzagged up and down between the platforms, changing direction at right angles.
 I paddled to the lowest platform and pulled myself out of the grimy water.
 There was a kind of square manhole built in the concrete, but a quick check revealed it was too heavy for me even to budge.
 Purcy leapt onto the concrete then, dripping wet and snarling in disgust.
 Her back was arched as if she were trying to hold her limbs away from her nose.
 I knew how she felt.
-It wasn’t raw sewage, but it was definitely dirty and smelled vaguely of rotten food.
+It wasn’t raw sewage, but it was definitely dirty and smelled of old trash cans.
 I looked up at the hole in the wall from which we fell.
 It was dark.
 The hinged bar that stretched in front of it was attached to a string from which half a dozen cowbells hung—a makeshift alarm.
 Someone—or something—was alerted to our presence.
 My little friend shook then and drops flew.
 I laughed at first, but in turning my head to avoid the spray, I caught sight of the tiny bones that littered the margins of the space.
 There were dozens, maybe hundreds—far too many to have been the remnants of natural death.
 They were too pristinely white as well.
 Picked clean.

 I stood and listened.

 There was a low arched grate across the water to our left.
 It was too small for me, but my tabby could squeeze through the bars quite easily.
-It seemed to me then that the space was a kind of hub, a meeting point of several paths, for there were at least four separate openings converging there—the grate, the manhole, and the two gaps above, one lit and one dark—and I suspected there were yet more more hidden in the shadows and around the corners of the block-filled space.
+It seemed to me then that the space was a kind of hub, a meeting point of several paths, for there were at least four separate openings converging there—the grate, the manhole, and the two gaps above, one lit and one dark—and I suspected there were yet more more hidden in the shadows and around the corners of the block-space.
 Like the center of a web.

 I glanced again to the bells hanging in a string from the ceiling.
 “We need to get out of here,” I said in a whisper.
 Purcy seemed to understand me and bounded light-footed and silent from platform to platform, right to the arched grate, where she stopped and turned back to me, as if just realizing there was no way I could fit.